RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 Returns the number of times an item may be in the filter.
 Because this is a probabilistic data structure, this may not necessarily be accurate.

-If you simply want to know if an item exists in the filter, use `CF.EXISTS`, as that function is more efficient for that purpose.
+If you just want to know if an item exists in the filter, use `CF.EXISTS` because it is more efficient for that purpose.

 ### Parameters